 The minimum speed required is therefore not important at 2.67 km/hr for the 200 Km and the 120Km and 3.33 Km/h for the 80 Km.
-However these times include stops (e.g. rest, meals, sleeping etc…).
-To complete the event ,it is therefore necessary to walk at least 4km /hr including overnight.
+However these times include stops (rest, meals, sleeps, etc…).
+It is therefore necessary to successfully walk at least 4km/hr including overnight.
 Hence the need to be equipped with powerful and reliable means of lighting.

 A route precisely defined by the organisers.

 The route consists of all types of terrain: paved roads (avoiding roads with heavy road traffic), forest trails, dirt or grass paths, etc,… These routes are also open to the public.

-The route will not be signposted (except, possibly, in some places where the terrain could be particularly confusing).
-The organisers will include in their circuit sections of GR, GRP or local hiking trails signposts which will help the walker to progress en route.
+The route will not be signposted (except, possibly, in some points where the terrain could be particularly confusing).
+The organisers can include in its route sections of GR, GRP or local hiking signposts which will help the walker to progress en route.

-The organisers will publish on the internet site a detailed map of the route with GPS and also provide the walker with a very detailed roadmap with minimum and maximum travel times.
+The organisers will publish on the internet a detailed map of the route with GPS and also provide the walker with a very detailed roadmap with minimum and maximum travel times.